ezzakri-anas/basic-matrix-library/README.md

 A basic library written in python to perform basic operations on vectors and two-dimensional matrices.
 #
 No other packages are required for this project.

+# Future improvements
+- Add support for multidimensional matrices.
+- Add other useful functions such as padding, mean calculation, reshaping...